-During our garden hours, folks can volunteer in the garden in exchange for education and relationship-building in the community.
+The garden is a public space that can be enjoyed at any time.
+During our seasonal garden hours, folks can volunteer in the garden in exchange for education and relationship-building in the community.

 YOUTH AND FAMILY PROGRAMS:

-TGP hosts education and empowerment programs during the summer growing season.
-Please see our programs page to learn more!
+TGP hosts a variety of programs during the summer growing season.
+Please see our programs pages to learn more!

-In addition to our programmed offerings, we are looking for guest teachers to lead classes in plant education, food preparation, and urban foraging.
-Please email firstname.lastname@example.org if you have a project you want to share.
+In addition to our programmed offerings, we love working with guest teachers to lead classes in plant education, food preparation, urban foraging, and more.
+Please email email@example.com if you have a an idea for project you want to share.